Henry Rayner

 Henry Rayner (19 September 1902 – 25 April 1957) was an Australian artist known for his drypoint etchings.
+He produced more than 500 original drypoint works.

 Biography

-Hewitt Henry Rayner was born in Melbourne, Australia and trained as an artist in Britain.
+Hewitt Henry Rayner was born in Melbourne, Australia and trained as an artist in Britain at London's Royal Academy schools.

+He was commonly known as Henry Rayner, the Australian artist born on September 19, 1902, in Hawthorn, Melbourne.
+He developed a keen interest in art at an early age, which led him to pursue formal training in Britain.
+After moving there in 1923, he trained under notable artists, including Walter Sickert, although he never completed his formal education at the Royal Academy Schools.
+Instead, he began his career as a printmaker, specializing in drypoint etching.

+In 1928, he married and had two girls with his wife.

+In 1938, he sketched a self-portrait which is now in the Royal Collection.
+Some of his other works are also in the collections of the British Museum and the Victoria and Albert Museum.

 He worked with Walter Sickert and was a friend of Augustus John.
 He was injured during the London blitz and thereafter became something of a recluse.

-He died on 25 April 1957 and is buried on the eastern side of Highgate Cemetery.
+He died on 25 April 1957, having committed suicide following a period of depression.
+He is buried on the eastern side of Highgate Cemetery.